KhronosGroup/glTF/specification/2.0/README.md

 <img src="figures/texcoords.jpg" /><br/>
 </p>

 Any colorspace information (such as ICC profiles, intents, etc) from PNG or JPEG containers must be ignored.
+Effective transfer function is defined by a glTF object that refers to the image.

 > **Implementation Note:** This increases portability of an asset, since not all image decoding libraries fully support custom color conversions.
 To achieve correct rendering, WebGL runtimes must disable such conversions by setting `UNPACK_COLORSPACE_CONVERSION_WEBGL` flag to `NONE`.